Saxenda (liraglutide): the 2026 buyer's guide

 Compounded liraglutide (rare)

 Compounded liraglutide (rare) is the same active molecule prepared by a 503A pharmacy under prescription rather than manufactured under FDA new-drug approval as Saxenda.
-Cash-pay savings versus branded Saxenda are typically 50-80%, but the regulatory environment has tightened.
+Cash-pay savings versus branded Saxenda are typically 50-80%.
+The regulatory environment has tightened.
 Not on FDA shortage list.
 Largely displaced by Wegovy.
-For the comparison, see compounded vs FDA-approved semaglutide.

 Programs that prescribe Saxenda